Anukhva church

-The Anukhva church (ანუხვის ეკლესია) is a ruined medieval church on the right bank of Psirtskha river at the village of Anukhva (Ankhua) in Gudauta District in Abkhazia, an entity in the South Caucasus with a disputed political status.
+The Anukhva church (ანუხვის ეკლესია) is a ruined medieval church on the right bank of Psirtskha river at the village of Anukhva in Gudauta District in Abkhazia, a breakaway region of Georgia.
 It is located in the hills immediately south of the town of New Athos, at the Black Sea coastline.

 History

 Only a pile of ruins survives of what appears to have been a hall church with a protruding apse and tiled roof.
-Several pieces of ornate masonry, some adorned with medieval inscriptions, have been retrieved from the site at various times and brought for safekeeping to a museum in Sukhumi.
+Several pieces of ornate masonry, some adorned with medieval inscriptions, have been retrieved from the site at various times and brought for safekeeping to a museum in Sokhumi.
 One artifact, a limestone slab of the altar screen measuring 78 x 73 x 10.5 cm, bears the image of an equestrian St. George slaying the prostrate emperor Diocletian—a recurrent scene in the medieval Georgian art—and is dated to the 10th-11th centuries.
 Another slab, measuring 76 х 78 cm, depicts the Crucifixion with the accompanying Greek and Georgian inscriptions.
 A part of the base of the limestone altar cross, measuring 28 x 100 x 20.5 cm, is decorated with an ornate cross and a Georgian inscription in the asomtavruli script, dated to the 11th century.
 It mentions the certain George, son of Basil (Giorgi Basilis-dze), and members of his household, who had installed the cross in the church.
 Other artifacts found at the site include an ornate column of the altar screen and a lead ring with the inscribed Georgian text addressing to "Saint George, of the Monastery of Anakhvi".